web-archive-group/ELXN42-Article/elxn42.md

 $ sudo docker run -p 80:3000 -d -t unshrtn:dev
 $ cat elxn42-tweets-combined-deduplicated.json | ~/git/twarc/utils/unshorten.py > elxn42-tweets-combined-deduplicated-unshortened.json
 ```

+With the URLs, we were able to run subsequent analysis: from creating a subsequent web crawl using the corpus in order to launch further explorations of an #elxn42 web crawl, to comparing coverage within the #elxn42 URL corpus with the broader Internet Archive, and beyond.
+This sort of derivative dataset can be very useful, especially given the URL-centric nature of the Wayback Machine.

 ## Data Analysis and Results